Wyoming Application Process 101

 Step 7: Hunting Applications Selection

-Choose the draw and species from the list available to you.
+Choose the drawing and species from the list available to you.
 The list is displayed based on your age, residency, open application dates, and applicable waiting period limitations on moose and full price bighorn sheep and restrictions for mountain goat and wild bison.

 Step 8: Application Type Selection